How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 • ✔Souvenirs/gift items in Vietnam (many can be handcrafted in craft villages).

-• ✔Bamboo products in Vietnam (a special category of handcrafts).
+• ✔Bamboo products in Vietnam (a special category of handicrafts).

-Vietnam has a large wood industry with over 5,000 companies conducting wood processing activities - many partner with us and manufacture products for our clients.
-Most wood-processing activity is near Ho Chi Minh City (HCMC) and the surrounding southern provinces.
-Similar to the plastics industry, the largest factories are located in the South: Binh Duong, Dong Nai, and Binh Dinh are the centers of wood processing in Vietnam.
+Vietnam has a substantial wood industry, with over 5,000 companies engaged in wood processing activities.
+Many of these companies partner with us and manufacture products for our clients.
+Most wood-processing activities are located near Ho Chi Minh City (HCMC) and the surrounding southern provinces.
+Similar to the plastics industry, the largest factories are located in the South, with Binh Duong, Dong Nai, and Binh Dinh being the centers of wood processing in Vietnam.

-• Most wood processing plants are domestically owned—local Vietnamese entrepreneurs own 4,000 out of 5,000.
+• Most wood processing plants are domestically owned, with local Vietnamese entrepreneurs owning approximately 4,000 out of the 5,000 plants.
 Only 20% of wood companies are foreign-owned, and the government classifies them as “Foreign Direct Investment”/FDI enterprises.
 FDIs have invested over $6B in the Vietnamese wood sector, most of which are companies opening direct branches in the country.
-Last year, 100 new wood processing enterprises were opened by foreign companies, with an investment nearing $800M.
+Last year, 100 new wood processing enterprises were established by foreign companies, with an investment of nearly $ 800 million.

 • The main difference between the wood industry and other large industries in Vietnam, such as textiles and footwear, is that Vietnam is not reliant on China’s materials.
 Vietnam is relatively independent in the wood sector, as shown by its stability during the COVID-19 outbreak in 2020.

 • Vietnam imports only plywood and veneer panels from China.
-Few suppliers also import laminated wood from China.
+A few suppliers also import laminated wood from China.
 Most suppliers are from other Asian countries such as Korea, Thailand, Taiwan, and Malaysia.
-Timber and logs are the most important wood products in the wood processing sector, most of which come from domestic suppliers.
+Timber and logs are the most important wood products in the wood processing sector, with the majority coming from domestic suppliers.

 Forests In Vietnam: Types Of Wood

-Vietnam has rich and biodiverse forests with hundreds of species represented, including many endemic species.
-In addition, a dozen ecosystems in the country help suppliers source the wood needed.
-The most significant biological group is the tropical evergreen rainforests, with rich vegetation and plenty of biodiversities.
+Vietnam boasts rich and biodiverse forests, featuring hundreds of species, including many endemic ones.
+Additionally, a dozen ecosystems in the country help suppliers source the wood they need.
+The most significant biological group is the tropical evergreen rainforests, characterized by rich vegetation and a high level of biodiversity.

 The distribution of forest area by type is the following: